pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

 ## Enable the configurations

-To activate the graceful logoff feature, you need to enable some Operator-related configurations.
-These configurations are disabled by default, follow the next step to manually turn them on.
+To activate the graceful logoff feature, you need to enable some related configurations in TiDB Operator.
+These configurations are disabled by default.
+Take the following steps to manually turn them on.

 1. Edit the `values.yaml` file.